enkidevs/curriculum/SQL/DDL/create/create-a-database.md

 ---
 ## Content

-We will create a postgres database.
+We will create a PostgreSQL database.
 Using the terminal we need to enter the following command:
 ```
 CREATE DATABASE my_first_db;*
 ```